About National Savings Certificate

 To buy the certificate in e-mode, you need to have a savings account with Bank/Post office, given you need to have access to internet banking.
 An investor or minor with another adult can buy an NSC certificate.

-- An Individual can purchase the certificate from a Public Sector Bank or Private Banks like ICICI, HDFC and Axis.
+- An Individual can purchase the certificate from a Public Sector Bank or Private Banks like Private, HDFC and Axis.

 Documents required for National Savings Certificate